MeganerdNL/fw-fanctrl-runit-files/README.md

 ## Description

 [fw-fanctrl](https://github.com/TamtamHero/fw-fanctrl) is a simple Python CLI service that controls Framework Laptop's fan(s) speed according to a configurable speed/temperature curve.
 This is was written for systems with `systemd` in mind.
 Here you will _only_ find the files needed for running it on a `runit` based system, _not_ the actual program, you must install that seperately.
-Below steps describe the installation on [Void Linux](https://voidlinux.org/), but it should work on any `runit` based systen: location of runit service files can vary based on distribution: keep that in mind when istalling the files in this repository.
+Below steps describe the installation on [Void Linux](https://voidlinux.org/), but it should work on any `runit` based systen: location of runit service files can be different on your distribution: keep that in mind when istalling the files in this repository.

 ## Installation on Void Linux
 1. Install depencencies: `python3-pip`, `python3-pipx`, `python3-build`, `python3-unzip`.